 The timing of planting also plays an important role.
 Avoid installing plants in the summer when providing adequate moisture for establishing roots can be difficult.
 Plant in your rainy season to take advantage of the free water and give plants a chance to adjust.

 Established plants need less water because they have had a chance to develop a large root base and taproots if applicable.
 This allows the plant to more efficiently gather moisture.

 The time of day to plant is also important.
 Do not plant during the heat of the day but rather wait until evening or plant in the early morning.

 You can still have bountiful harvests and beautiful flowers even in drought conditions if you choose the right plants and follow some rules on water usage.

 - First, apply a thick layer of mulch around all of your plants.
-This will conserve moisture, help prevent competitive weeds and gradually nourish the roots.
+This will conserve moisture, help prevent competitive weeds, and gradually nourish the roots.

 - When you do water, water deeply to encourage a healthy root zone.
-Irrigate in the early morning or in the evening when sun’s rays won’t have a chance to evaporate the water before it reaches the plant’s root area.
+Irrigate in the early morning or in the evening when the sun’s rays won’t have a chance to evaporate the water before it reaches the plant’s root area.